uberFoo/cuckoo/README.md

 | Paper          | ⌃ + click        | Group Selection     |
 | Paper          | double-click     | Reload Cuckoo       |

+Creating an Isa is special.
+Start in an object and stop dragging on the paper shortly after leaving the object.
+This will create a stub of a relationship.
+To add subtypes, click in the object that's to become a subtype, and drag to the stub.

 Group selection is neat.
 It's more of a mode that you get put into when you `⌃ + click + drag` on the paper.
 `⌃ + click + drag` to draw a selection box around a bunch of stuff.